marcusbianchi/blip.helperscripts/README.md

 Examples:

-Replace extras to all events by the content of extras.json
+Replace extras of all events in the test.json by the content of extras.json

 ```
-    node .\index.js .\pagseguro.json
+    node index.js test.json
 ```

-Append extras to all events by the content of extras.json
+Append extras of all events in the test.json by the content of extras.json

 ```
-    node .\index.js .\pagseguro.json a
+    node index.js test.json a
 ```